curl/everything-curl/usingcurl/downloads/retry.md

 # Retry

-Normally curl only makes a single attempt to perform a transfer and returns error if not successful.
+Normally curl only makes a single attempt to perform a transfer and returns an error if not successful.
 Using the `--retry` option you can tell curl to retry certain failed transfers.